wizmo2/squeezelite-esp32/README.md

 - wake is a **list** of GPIOs that with cause it to wake up (reboot) with their respective values.
 In such list, GPIO's are separated by an actual '|'.
 - batt is a threshold in **volts** under which the system will enter into sleep.

 The battery voltage is measured every 10 seconds and 30 values are averaged before producing a result.
-The result must be 3 times below the threashold to enter sleep, so it takes a total of 10*30*3 = 15 minutes.
+The result must be 3 times below the threshold to enter sleep, so it takes a total of 10\*30\*3 = 15 minutes.

-Be mindful that if the same GPIO is used to go to sleep and wakeup with the *same* level, in other word it's a transition/edge that triggers the action, the above will not work and the esp32 will immediately restart.
+Be mindful that if the same GPIO is used to go to sleep and wakeup with the *same* level (in other word it's a transition/edge that triggers the action) the above will not work and the esp32 will immediately restart.
 In such case, you case use a button definition.
 The benefit of buttons is that not only can you re-use one actual button (e.g. 'stop') to make it the sleep trigger (using a long-press or a shift-press) but by selecting the ACTRLS_SLEEP action upon 'release', you can got to sleep upon release (1-0-1 transition) but also wake up upon another press (0 level applied on GPIO) because you only go to sleep *after* the GPIO returned to 1.

 Please see [buttons](#buttons) for detailed syntax.